 Building the future of Mauritius’ Cultural Heritage: Progress at the National Archives and National Library site

-The Ministry of Arts and Culture has made significant progress in the construction of a building which will house the National Archives and National Library, both operating under the aegis of the Ministry.
-This landmark project located at Réduit Triangle, Moka represents a vital step towards preserving the rich cultural heritage of our country and creating accessible spaces for knowledge, research, and learning.
+The Ministry of Arts and Culture has made significant progress in the construction of a state of the Art building to house the National Archives Dept and the National Library, is a landmark project sprawled over land of 2.82 acres at Réduit Triangle, Moka.
+This project is a vital step towards preserving the rich cultural heritage of our country and creating accessible spaces for knowledge, research, and learning.

-Funded by the Government of India by a Line of Credit USD 13 million, the project involves a purpose-built complex sprawled over 2.82 acres.
+Funded by the Government of India through a Line of Credit USD 13 million.

-The building will be a state-of-the-art facility equipped with modern amenities such as a humidity-controlled environment for preserving archival documents, energy-efficient natural lighting, and a modern reading room.
+The building will be equipped with modern amenities such as a humidity-controlled environment for preserving archival documents, energy-efficient natural lighting, and modern reading rooms.

 The project is expected to be completed by December 2026.